 Canadian winters can be brutal: the snow, ice and frigid temperatures are a lot to handle.
-Even though we do everything we can to stay warm inside, sometimes the pipes to our homes may freeze, and this can cause a lot of damage to our homes – especially when temperatures warm up, and everything melts.
+Even though we do everything we can to stay warm inside, sometimes the pipes to our homes may freeze and burst open, and this can cause a lot of damage to our homes – especially when temperatures warm up, and everything melts.
 To protect your Hamilton home from damage caused by frozen pipes, it’s important to do everything you can to prevent the pipes from freezing – and here’s what you need to know!

 Leave Your Cabinet Doors Open

 This can make your home look a little disorganized and messy, but it could end up saving you a lot of money once the warmer comes, so it’s definitely worth trying.

 Leaving the cabinet doors open in your kitchen and bathroom allows the warmer air from other places in your home to circulate around the pipes and keep them at a warmer temperature and, therefore, prevent freezing.
 This can be especially helpful if the pipes in question are on an exterior wall, as they will be exposed to colder temperatures than other pipes in your home.

 Use Insulation Around Your Pipes

 If you have pipes that are exposed (i.e. not encased in drywall), then wrapping pipe insulation around them will keep them warm.

 This option will not look pretty or finished, and that could bother you if the rest of the area is finished, however, if it prevents a frozen pipe from potentially bursting and damaging the rest of your home.

 You should insulate the water pipes of your home, even in areas that you don’t spend a lot of time in – like the basement if it’s unfinished.
 By ensuring areas of your home are insulated you will keep the pipes warm and prevent them from freezing in the winter.